openzipkin/openzipkin.github.io/pages/instrumenting.md

 * Trace Id
 * Span Id
 * Parent Id
-* Is Sampled
+* Sampled
 * Flags

-"Is Sampled" lets the downstream service know if it should record trace information for the request.
+"Sampled" lets the downstream service know if it should record trace information for the request.

 "Flags" provide the ability to create and communicate feature flags.
 This is how